apetro/uw-it-design-system/README.md

 The advantage of this is that it's easy and low barrier to entry.

-The big disadvantage of this is that it skips locally previewing change before that change would hit the public website.
+The big disadvantage of this is that it skips locally previewing change before making change available to others.

 ### Option 2: local editing with Docker build